n8henrie/n8henrie.github.io/_posts/2013-12-26-search-amazon-orders-from-the-chrome-omnibar.md

 ---
 **Bottom Line:** Use this URL to search your Amazon orders from the Chrome Omnibar.<!--more-->

 I use my Amazon Prime membership a lot.
-I’ve had it long enough now that some of my prior purchases are wearing out, and others I like enough to get for a friend.
-It’s really nice to be able to go through my purchase history and find the _exact_ item I’m looking for (because it’s the _exact one I ordered_) and order another in two to three clicks.
+I've had it long enough now that some of my prior purchases are wearing out, and others I like enough to get for a friend.
+It's really nice to be able to go through my purchase history and find the _exact_ item I'm looking for (because it's the _exact one I ordered_) and order another in two to three clicks.

 However, to search your old orders, you have to go through a couple of menus to get to the right search box.
 Luckily, I discovered that you can make a custom search in Chrome to jump right to what you need.
-Here’s how.
+Here's how.

   1. First, copy the URL below to the clipboard.
   2. Right click in the Chrome Omnibar and click `Edit Search Engines...`.
   3. Scroll to the bottom.
-  4. Put the keyword you’d like to use to launch the search in the `Keyword` (middle) column.
+  4. Put the keyword you'd like to use to launch the search in the `Keyword` (middle) column.
 I used `azorders`.
   5. Name the search whatever you want in the `Add a new search` (left) column.
 This is what the display will say, which can be different than the keyword.
   6. Paste the URL in the `URL with %s in place` (right) column.